 Some weeks ago, we published a piece about combining your passions for food and dogs through making DIY dog treats in your very own kitchen.

-But let’s not forget that a sizable portion of U.S. households (about 33 percent) are cat lovers/owners, some of whom would also like bonding with their feline pets through the joy of cooking!
+But let’s not forget that a sizable portion of U.S. households (about 33%) are cat lovers/owners, some of whom would also like bonding with their feline pets through the joy of cooking!
 What’s more, you’ll know exactly what goes into your cat’s food, ensuring a safe and healthy snack time for your pet.

 1. Chewy Cat Treats